mariusndini/realtimetrades/README.md

 </tbody></table>

 ## Candle Stick Charts
 We can take the data above and do some additional processing and aggregation to get candle stick charts off the raw data above.
-We can also define the time frame for which we want the candle stick.
-The logic below is straight forward since <b>open</b> is the value of the price at the start of the timeframe. <b>high</b> is the max price during a particular time frame and <b>low</b> is the minimum.
-Finally the <b>close</b> is the last value of the time frame.
+We can also define the time frame for which we want the candle stick (minute, hour, day).
+The logic below is:

+<b>open</b> is the value of the price at the start of the timeframe.

+<b>high</b> is the max price during a particular time frame

+<b>low</b> is the minimum.

+<b>close</b> is the last value of the time frame.

 ```
 select distinct date_trunc("minutes", trade_time) as TIME